ttoe/chemostat/README.md

 In the project root directory run `stack build` and then `stack exec chemostat`.

-The plot file will be written to that directory as well.
+The plot files will be written to that directory as well.